Fierté Montréal: Montreal Pride 2023

 In May 2023, Montreal Pride launched a comprehensive rebrand of its website and logo, meant to signal that the non-profit had moved on from the last-minute cancellation of the 2022 parade, which was cancelled due to a lack of organization.
 Montreal Pride has hired 200 additional employees with event planning experience to ensure the August 13 parade is well-organized and prepared for the 100,000 expected attendees.

 As of 2023, Fierté Montréal also sponsors an award for the best LGBTQ-themed film screening at the annual Festival du nouveau cinéma.

+Montreal Pride 2025

+The 2025 edition of Fierté Montréal was marked by significant internal controversy and community division.
+In May 2025, over 15 local Sapphic event programmers and community leaders signed an open letter calling for major changes to Fierté Montréal's policies and staff.
+By mid-2025, approximately 20 queer groups publicly cut ties with Fierté Montréal, accusing the organization of fostering a toxic environment that excluded communities they claimed to support.
+These groups argued Fierté Montréal prioritized public image over genuine activism, favoring corporate interests over queer communities.

+In response to the mass divestment from Fierté Montréal, organizers created Wild Pride, a grassroots alternative festival.
+The parade was held overlapping with Fierté Montréal.